 Current immunization information must be on file before a student's first day of school.
 The Washington State Immunization Law states that every child attending a public or private school must have completed immunization forms on file to show proof of compliance with the law no later than the student's first day of attendance (no grace period) every year; families who have already submitted a form do not need to send in another, but all new families must provide an immunization record.
+In addition to Washington state vaccination requirements, all eligible Lakeside students are also required to be vaccinated against COVID-19.

-Immunization forms are available online at doh.wa.gov/Portals/1/Documents/Pubs/348-013_CertificateImmunizationStatusForm.pdf.
+Immunization forms are available online in your Magnus Health portal.
 The same website also has the form to apply for a certificate of exemption from immunizations.
-Please deliver, mail, or email immunization forms to 14050 1st Avenue NE, Seattle, WA 98125, billing@lakesideschool.org, or fax to 206-368-3638.
+Please upload your immunization records to your Magnus Health portal.
+Questions on this process can be sent to billing@lakesideschool.org or 206-440-2763.

-Washington state vaccination requirements that must be current for all Lakeside students in 2019-2020 are as follows.
-See Appendix A for the 2019-2020 Vaccine Catch-Up Schedule.
+Washington state vaccination requirements that must be current for all Lakeside students in 2022-2023 are as follows.
+See Appendix A for the 2022-2023 Vaccine Catch-Up Schedule.

-Vaccine Number of vaccine doses to be current DTaP 5 doses within the correct timeframes Tdap 1 if student is at least 11 years of age, within the correct timeframes IPV or OPV 4 doses within the correct timeframes MMR 2 doses within the correct timeframes
+Vaccine Number of vaccine doses to be current DTaP 5 doses within the correct timeframes Tdap 1 if student is in 7th grade or higher within the correct timeframes IPV or OPV 4 doses within the correct timeframes MMR 2 doses within the correct timeframes Hepatitis B 3 doses within the correct timeframes

-Hepatitis B 3 doses within the correct timeframes Varicella (chickenpox) 2 doses within the correct timeframes or verification of past disease from healthcare provider
+Varicella (chickenpox) 2 doses within the correct timeframes or verification of past disease from healthcare provider